dafenner/CrowdQCplus/README.md

 If you are using CrowdQC+ and have ideas how to make it better, improve its performance, resolve errors, please create <a href="https://github.com/dafenner/CrowdQCplus/issues">issues</a>.

 ## Reference
-Please reference the following paper when using CrowdQC+:
+Please reference the following open-access journal article when using CrowdQC+:

 Fenner, D., Bechtel, B., Demuzere, M., Kittner, J. and Meier, F.: CrowdQC+ – A quality-control for crowdsourced air-temperature observations enabling world-wide urban climate applications.
 Frontiers in Environmental Science (in revision).